 Technical editing by Alison Green.
 Photo credit Jonathan Herzog.

-Please note: This is the full version of Acorn Trail, with complete instructions in 12 sizes.
-It includes a “recipe” for making Acorn Trail with CustomFit for completeness, but a CustomFit purchase is not necessary.
+Please note: This is the traditional version of Acorn Trail, with complete instructions in 12 sizes.

 Acorn Trail is my first installment in the “Back Roads & Brownstones” series, a collaboration with Kirsten Kapur of “Through the Loops”.
 I always enjoy working with Kirsten; not only is she a wonderful person, but her design sensibilities are utterly fantastic and it’s awe-inspiring to trade ideas with her.

 Back Roads & Brownstones is a fun play on where we both live; she’s in NYC, and I’m just outside of Boston.